- You've Heard It Before: Charitable Donations Can Help Your Business With Your Taxes. But How?

 The process of hiring an intern starts with familiarising yourself with the various periods in the year when certain groups of people are more likely to be free and looking for internships.

 People who have just completed their JC education and are waiting to enter National Service, as well as men who have completed their National Service and are waiting to enroll in university are likely to be available from around February to August each year.

-For ITE students, internships lasts between 10-20 weeks and commences in January or July (Nitec) and April or October (Higher Nitec).
+For ITE students, internships last between 10-20 weeks and commence in January or July (Nitec) and April or October (Higher Nitec).

 Local universities’ summer internships will be from May or June till August.

-Of course, if you are willing to offer flexible work hours, some students who are confident in juggling school with work would be happy to take on part-time internships.
+Of course, if you are willing to offer flexible work hours, some students who are confident in juggling school with work would be happy to take on part-time internships to gain professional experience.

 Young professionals who might not be students anymore but are looking to enter into a new field of expertise might also be willing to take on internships as the beginning step of their new journey.
 These sorts of internships can obviously begin anytime and might last longer (like perhaps half a year).
 There might also be a higher expectation of permanent employment if the candidate performs sufficiently well during the internship.

 Where to go to hire interns in Singapore